demtech/wb/README.md

 1. Setting up the device
 2. Installing monitoring tools
-3. Setting up data-transering device
+3. Setting up data-transfering device

 ### Device setup
 This setup has been tested to work on a Debian 7 machine.
 In